quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 ## Further applications of reduce

 Using tests we can play around with our reduce function to see how re-usable it is.
+I have copied over our generic assertion functions from the previous chapter.

 ```go
 func TestReduce(t *testing.T) {